linux4sam/egt/docs/src/layout.md

 @section layout_box The Widget Box Model

-@ref draw_loop first introduced the idea of the Widget @b box.
-Understanding the Widget @b box is an important concept not only when it comes to understanding how widgets are drawn, but also in understanding position and layout.
-Each Widget has a @b box accessed with Widget::box().
-This is a Rect that has an origin and a width and height.
-If you call Widget::move() or Widget::resize(), the box is changed.
-When drawing or performing layout, this is the box that is used or @a owned by the Widget.
-By default, when a Widget is told to draw, the Painter will be clipped to be within the Widget's box.
+@ref draw_loop first introduced the idea of the egt::Widget @b box.
+Understanding the egt::Widget @b box is an important concept not only when it comes to understanding how widgets are drawn, but also in understanding position and layout.
+Each egt::Widget has a @b box accessed with egt::v1::Widget::box().
+This is a egt::Rect that has an origin and a width and height.
+If you call egt::v1::Widget::move() or egt::v1::Widget::resize(), the box is changed.
+When drawing or performing layout, this is the box that is used or @a owned by the egt::Widget.
+By default, when a egt::Widget is told to draw, the egt::Painter will be clipped to be within the widget's box.

-Within the Widget @b box, each widget also has a @b margin, @b border, and @b padding width.
+Within the widget @b box, each widget also has a @b margin, @b border, and @b padding width.
 These are intrinsic properties that are used when drawing a widget.
 How each of these properties applies visually is very similar to CSS constructs and is demonstrated with the following diagram.